-- Seniority of the Complainant's trademarks predates the disputed domain name registration and such trademarks are wellknown in relevant business circles.
+Seniority of the Complainant's trademarks predates the disputed domain name registration and such trademarks are well known in relevant business circles.
 The Respondent can be considered to be aware of the Complainant's trademark when registering the disputed domain name due to well-known character thereof.

-- The disputed domain name (at the time of filing of the complaint) did not resolve to any active website.
+The disputed domain name (at the time of filing of the complaint) did not resolve to any active website, but to a parking page.
 In the light of the foregoing, the Complainant asserts that the disputed domain name was registered and used with the sole purpose of selling thereof to the Complainant.

-- It is well-founded that registration of the disputed domain name that is confusingly similar to the Complainant's trademarks which enjoys strong reputation, plus other facts, such as above described non-use of the disputed domain name (inactive holding) are sufficient to establish bad faith under the 4(a)(iii) of the Policy.
+It is well-founded that registration of the disputed domain name that is confusingly similar to the Complainant's trademarks which enjoys strong reputation, plus other facts, such as above-described non-use of the disputed domain name (inactive holding) and illicit typo squatting practice are sufficient to establish bad faith under the 4(a)(iii) of the Policy.

-- The Complainant refers to previous domain name decisions contending that registering a domain name incorporating trademarks that enjoy high level of notoriety and well-known character and at the same time constitute prima facie registration in bad faith, despite a fact that such domain names are not genuinely used.
+The Complainant refers to previous domain name decisions contending that registering a domain name incorporating trademarks that enjoy high level of notoriety and well-known character and at the same time constitute prima facie registration in bad faith, despite a fact that such domain names are not genuinely used.